tneilc/AmongUS-Sucks/README.md

 # AmongUS-Sucks
 This my C++ shitty AMONGUS hack.

-You can download it from releases.
+# To use it download the exe from releases its fun to play the game with it
 </hr>
 Sometimes game crashes.
 The participants and max player is laggy.